 How does FUTA work?

-Under FUTA, employers who pay over $1,500 in employee wages in a calendar year are required to pay a tax on each employee’s wages, which is used to fund federal unemployment insurance programs.
-This tax is 6% of the first $7,000 of each employee’s annual wages.
-FUTA tax is paid in addition to State Unemployment Insurance (SUI) tax as a part of employers’ payroll taxes.
+Employers who pay more than $1,500 in wages in a calendar year must pay FUTA tax.
+The tax rate is 6% on the first $7,000 of each employee’s annual wages.
+These funds support federal unemployment programs and are paid in addition to State Unemployment Insurance (SUI) tax as part of payroll taxes.

-When an employee is laid off or terminated for no fault of their own, they can file an unemployment insurance claim to access these funds for assistance.
+If an employee is laid off or loses their job for reasons beyond their control, they can file an unemployment claim to receive temporary financial assistance.

 What are the benefits of FUTA?

-• Helps stimulate the economy during times of high unemployment.
+• Stimulates the economy during high unemployment periods.

-• Promotes social and economic stability by reducing the impact of job loss on individuals and families.
+• Reduces the financial burden of job loss on individuals and families.